Madison Cawthorn: 2022

 Also in April 2022, American Muckrakers PAC requested an ethics investigation of Cawthorn's relationship with his aide Stephen Smith, Cawthorn's second cousin.
 The request said that Cawthorn had provided more than $250 worth of free housing and travel to Smith in violation of House rules.
 American Muckrakers provided documents that appeared to show that Smith lived for free in a house owned by Cawthorn.
 The request also alleged that the two may have had a sexual relationship.
 It alleged that Smith went with Cawthorn on his honeymoon and mentioned "a video that appears to show Smith placing his hand on Cawthorn's crotch".
 Sexual relationships between lawmakers and staffers are prohibited.

 In May 2022, The Daily Beast reported that Blake Harp, Cawthorn's chief of staff, who was paid $131,278 in that position in 2021, also received $73,237 in that year from Cawthorn's campaign, despite House ethics rules that limit senior staff to earning $29,595 in outside income each year.
 Harp has also received payments from the campaign committee of Harp's mother, who ran unsuccessfully for Congress.
 Harp was Cawthorn's campaign manager in 2020, becoming chief of staff in 2021.

 On November 16, 2022, Joel Burgess of the Asheville Citizen-Times wrote Cawthorn had vacated and shut down his offices two months before the end of his term.
-He subsequently purchased a $1.1 million dollar home in Florida.
+He subsequently purchased a $1.1 million home in Florida.
 Responding to the news that constituent services calls were not being handled, Rep.-elect Chuck Edwards—who had defeated Cawthorn in the Republican congressional primary, and won the general election—invited people to contact his state senate office instead.